top of page

 Portfolio & CV - Search Step 4 Diamond.jpg

-Portfolio & CV - Search Step 4 Illustration.jpg
+Portfolio pt 1 _ Pulsant, Scoutbee - Search Step 4 Illustration.jpg

 Portfolio & CV - Search Step 5 Diamond.jpg

-After the workshop, together with the Product Manager and the engineers, I prioritized the potential solutions by placing them in three categories: solutions we're highly confident in, assumptions we’d test again, and deprioritized ideas.
+After the workshop, together with the Product Manager and the engineers, I prioritized the solution ideas by placing them in three categories: solutions we're highly confident in, assumptions we’d test again, and deprioritized solutions.

 Portfolio & CV - Search Step 5 Illustration.jpg